The Smith Institute: Affordable Housing Commission

-The commission will seek to make a clearer, agreed and applied definition of affordability that will help make housing in England genuinely affordable and this is turn will help people to escape the misery of poverty.
+The commission wants a clearer, agreed and applied definition of affordability that will help make housing in England genuinely affordable, which in turn will help people to escape the misery of poverty.

 To improve understanding of the ideas that have potential to create change in the housing system.